jpizzzel/jpizzzel/README.md

 ## 📚 Featured Projects & Experience

-All my major projects, and professional experience are shown on my portfolio:
+All of my relevant projects, and professional experience are shown on my portfolio:

 ➡️ **[jonahpflaster.me](https://www.jonahpflaster.me/)** ⬅️